prestodb/presto-yarn/README.md

 ## Advanced Configuration

-A little more deeper explanation on various configuration options available.
+A little deeper explanation on various configuration options available.

 ### Configuring memory and CPU